-- 7.17 Bricket Wood and Park Street are served by two bus services, the Uno 635 and the Red Eagle 361 service.
-Those living on the western extremities of Bricket Wood are also able to utilise Arriva's St Albans to Watford 321 service. - 7.18 A fourth service, the Arriva 757 Green Line 'express' stops on the A405 at Bricket Wood but does not operate during rush-hour periods during weekdays, with the earliest usable London-bound bus timed at 9.30 am.
+- 7.16 Of the three villages in St Stephen Parish, only Chiswell Green can be considered to enjoy an adequate public transport service, specifically the Arriva Bus 321 and 724 services and (partially) the Red Eagle 361 service.
+The villages of Bricket Wood and Park Street are less well served. - 7.17 Bricket Wood and Park Street are served by two bus services, the Uno 635 and the Red Eagle 361 service.
+Those living on the western extremities of Bricket Wood are also able to utilise Arriva's St Albans to Watford 321 service. - 7.18 A fourth service, the Arriva 757 Green Line 'express' stops on the A405 at Bricket Wood but does not operate during rush-hour periods during weekdays, with the earliest usable London-bound bus timed at

+- 9.30 am.
 Regrettably, rather than enhancing this service, in July 2018 Arriva halved the frequency from 30 minutes to hourly.
-The service was already compromised with buses completely full by the time they reached Bricket Wood - a full bus now means a one-hour wait for customers!
-Full buses and the reduced schedule, together with restricted car parking at the Bricket Wood stop, hamper greater usage of this service to residents throughout the Parish.

-7.19 A significant difference to the travel habits of Bricket Wood and Park Street residents could be made by the provision of more frequent bus services, operating later into the evening and with enhanced weekend schedules.
+The service was already compromised with buses completely full by the time they reached Bricket Wood a full bus now means a one-hour wait for customers!
+Full buses and the reduced schedule, together with restricted car parking at the Bricket Wood stop, hamper greater usage of this service to residents throughout the Parish. - 7.19 A significant difference to the travel habits of Bricket Wood and Park Street residents could be made by the provision of more frequent bus services, operating later into the evening and with enhanced weekend schedules.
 A service providing a direct link to St Albans City Station would also be popular with residents.
 There will be even greater demand for bus (and rail) services with the new BRE development and once the planned residential development at Hanstead Park is completed.
 Regardless of the reduced service level (see above), running an earlier 757 service from Bricket Wood during the week could attract more London-bound commuter traffic, although this could also exacerbate parking problems in the immediate area of the stop.